 How to Check if your Ads.txt file is working properly?

 You can type in a browser – yourwebsite.com/ads.txt and you will see the contents of your ads.txt file.
-If you see a 404 or any other message than there is some issue with the ads.txt file.
+If you see a 404 or any other message then there is some issue with the ads.txt file.

-Sometimes, even if you have ads.txt file or plugin active Google may show this message.
+Sometimes, even if you have an ads.txt file or plugin active Google may show this message.
 In such cases, you need not worry and ignore it.
 Google will re-crawl your website and it will go away in a couple of days.

 Further Reading – Google also has directives and some supporting notes on using the Ads.txt file – can read here.